mulcmu/esphome-ge-laundry-uart/README.md

 - Packets are currently hard coded with address for my appliances.
 Make this configurable with correct checksums.
 - Test with a GEA2 appliance.
 - Test on appliance with integrated wifi.
 Will extra bus traffic / processor load cause problems.
-- Add accelerometer to PCB.
-Monitor appliance health by looking for changes in vibrations over time.

 Related projects: